-- A GXP methodology applies in the Western Region covering Taranaki, Wanganui, 11.
-Rangitikei, Manawatu, Tararua and Wairarapa.
+- 11. A GXP methodology applies in the Western Region covering Taranaki, Wanganui, Rangitikei, Manawatu, Tararua and Wairarapa.
 The GXP methodology is a wholesale delivery model whereby quantities are derived using reconciled GXP volumes which are then allocated to retailers based on their relevant shares. - 12.
 Powerco uses three price categories in the Western region.
 The price category E1 is for all residential consumers and most commercial customers, the price category E100 is for commercial customers with installed capacity of 100 kVA or greater (up to and including 300 kVA) and the price category E300 is for commercial customers with installed capacity of greater than 300 kVA.
 Powerco also has a non-standard

-7 Average consumer is defined as an 8000 kWh per annum consumer in accordance with the Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulations 2004.
+&lt;sup>7 Average consumer is defined as an 8,000 kWh per annum consumer in accordance with the Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulations 2004.

-Figures from Powerco's Electricity Information Disclosure 2014.
+&lt;sup>8 Figures from Powerco's Electricity Information Disclosure 2015.